input-output-hk/marlowe-cardano/marlowe-runtime/doc/ReadMe.md

 ### Marlowe Discovery

 The `marlowe-discovery` executable provides services for discoverying the on-chain presence of Marlowe contracts.
-It uses `chainseekd` to detect the presence of contract instance of known versions of Marlowe, and it handles rollbacks in the blockchain.
+It uses `marlowe-chain-sync` to detect the presence of contract instance of known versions of Marlowe, and it handles rollbacks in the blockchain.

 Two APIs, accessible over two different TCP sockets, are provided:
 - The *query* API supports two types of queries: